jumang4423/jobgosh/README.md

 - ```jobgosh -t [period of time]```

-    see how long u spend times for each group.
+    see how long u spend times for each group

     [period of time] shoule be like...